Andrehatlo/andrehatlo.github.io/_posts/2019-05-20-home-assistant-step-2.md

 Hope this gives a better understanding of the fundamentals of HA and how to configure devices on your network.

-In the next section we will check out the Lovelace UI and some automation examples.

-Follow my blog for more information, ideas and guides for Home Assistant that i will post in the near future!

 # Want more?

 ## Get familiar with Home Assistant by reading the [docs](https://www.home-assistant.io/docs/)!